đ We need diverse books

 The Fable fuck-up

-#At the start of this year, there was a lot of chatter around the reading app Fable.
-They had jumped on the AI/LLM bandwagon and used the tech to make playful year-end summary graphics for their users: it was Spotified Wrapped, but for books.
-This was supposed to be fun way of dressing up what is otherwise dry stats, but things took a turn when it started roasting its users for not reading enough white authors.
+At the start of this year, there was a lot of chatter around the reading app Fable.
+They had jumped on the AI/LLM bandwagon and used the tech to make playful year-end summary graphics for their users: it was Spotify Wrapped, but for books.
+This was supposed to be a fun way of dressing up what is otherwise dry stats, but things took a turn when it started roasting its users for not reading enough white authors.

 Fable, a popular social media app that describes itself as a haven for âbookworms and bingewatchers,â created an AI-powered end-of-year summary feature recapping what books users read in 2024.
 It was meant to be playful and fun, but some of the recaps took on an oddly combative tone.
 Writer Danny Grovesâ summary for example, asked if heâs âever in the mood for a straight, cis white manâs perspectiveâ after labeling him a âdiversity devotee.â